 Introductory remarks on the event were provided by Biljana Spasovska, the Executive Officer, and Marija Vishinova, the Communications and Information Officer at BCSDN.
 The event was followed by more than 35 CSO international representatives, who had an opportunity to learn more on CSO accountability during crisis from four prominent speakers from India, Argentina, and the Balkans.

-On the informal gathering and experience shared, it was emphasized that in times of COVID 19 pandemic, CSOs learned that have to be transparent in the decision-making process, to communicate clearly with stakeholders, to adapt their activities in a more accountable way, and to adjust to the digital approaches.
-They have also shared examples from the local community where the CSOs, due to the COVID-19 situation, and the ongoing challenges, were obliged to shift their work online, discovering new places to continue with their ongoing activities, to get closer, and to provide help and services to their beneficiaries and the most vulnerable categories in the society.
-CSOs have immediately adapted their programs to address the changing needs in crisis times, being a reliable and trustworthy partner to citizens.
+During the discussion, the speakers addressed the main challenges that the organizations experienced in keeping accountable amid COVID-19 and what accountability practices and creative solutions were implemented during the pandemic.
+It was emphasized that during this period, CSOs learned to be transparent in the decision-making process, to communicate clearly with stakeholders, to adapt their activities in a more transparent way, and to adjust to the digital approaches.
+They have also shared examples from the local community where the CSOs, due to the COVID-19 challenges, shifted their work online, discovered new places to continue with their ongoing activities, and provided help and services to their beneficiaries vulnerable categories in the society.
+CSOs adapted their programs to address the peoples’ needs, being a reliable and trustworthy partner in the communities they serve.